jguida941/PyTree/README.md

 ## Overview

-**PyTree** is an interactive visualization tool that helps students and developers understand Binary Search Tree (BST) operations through visual learning.
-Built with PyQt6, it provides a clean, professional interface for exploring tree algorithms in real-time.
+**PyTree is an interactive visualization tool that helps students and developers understand Binary Search Tree (BST) operations through visual learning.
+Built with PyQt6 and optionally enhanced with PySide6, it provides a clean, professional interface for exploring tree algorithms in real-time.**

 > **Note:** This is a personal learning project created for educational purposes and portfolio demonstration.
 While the code is publicly available for reference and learning, this repository is maintained as a solo project and is not accepting external contributions.